Benefits of Suntory Iyemon Tokucha Green Tea

 Taste

-Taste-wise, despite being earthy and a little bitter, this green tea is easy to drink.
+Taste-wise, despite being earthy and a little bitter, the unsweetened green tea is easy to drink.

-The thought that the component “quercetin glycoside” is like a medicine might make me feel the slight bitterness.
+The thought quercetin glycoside is like a medicine might make me feel bitterness.

 Where to Buy

-Suntory Iyemon Tokucha Green Tea can be found in supermarkets, convenience stores, drug stores, and even vending machines.
+Suntory Iyemon Tokucha Green Tea is available in supermarkets, convenience stores, drug stores, and even bought from vending machines.

 (Reference Page: Suntory.co.jp )